Running paid ads is hard.

 The Google AdWord’s dashboard looks like something that can get you to space.

 Facebook’s ad management tool has more cyclical logic than than a politician on a ferris wheel.

 YouTube, LinkedIn, Pinterest . . . all of them carry levels of complexity that might warrant an advanced degree.

 And the ability to use these tools isn’t even the highest barrier to entry.
 The strategy and experience required to be really good at paid ads makes it both art and science.

-If you’re searching for help with your paid traffic campaigns youmakeably already know this.
+If you’re searching for help with your paid traffic campaigns you probably already know this.

 However, if you’re looking to generate high-quality leads, running paid traffic is only half the battle.
 In fact, it’s the easier half.

 Paid ad management is only half of the battle.

 When you run paid traffic it needs to go somewhere.
 If that sounds like I’m stating the obvious, it’s because I am.

 I still get clients who are adamant that we can simply pipe high-value traffic straight to their website home page and that’s going to get the job done.